lumifyio/lumify/datasets/twitter/README.md

 # Lumify-Twitter

-Lumify-Twitter is an open source ingest example for the Lumify project.
-See the [Lumify website](http://lumify.io) for more information about Lumify.
+Lumify-Twitter is an open source data ingestion example for the Lumify project.
+This command-line application will extract recent tweet statuses from the configured Twitter user's "home timeline" and transform tweet data to a graph model.

+The default Twitter ontology is capable of processing:
+* Twitter user details
+* Tweet content
+* Hashtags
+* Referenced URLs
+* User Mentions
+* Retweets

 ## Prerequisites

 * Please ensure that [Lumify] (../../README.md) has been installed before building.
+* [Twitter API Keys](#generating-twitter-api-keys) have been generated for the Twitter user that tweet data is coming from.

 ## Configuration and Building